Mickey Conlon: Career

 Conlon and his partner Tom Postilio rank among the most successful real estate brokers in the United States and were named CORE's top-producers in 2013 and 2014.
 They are responsible for more than $1.5 billion in residential sales.
-In 2015, Conlon joined Douglas Elliman, the #1 real estate brokerage in New York.
-Company chairman Howard Lorber stated that, "Tom & Mickey are two of the brightest superstars in the business," with company president and CEO Dottie Herman adding they were, "well-respected for their collective experience, trusted business relationships and cultural & social influences, Tom and Mickey are true leaders in their field."

 Conlon is best known as a star of HGTV's reality series, Selling New York.
 His appearances frequently feature him alongside his partner, Tom Postilio.
 The duo have been dubbed the show's "Dream Team," and Conlon is frequently singled out for his distinctive sense of fashion, along with his bow ties.
 In addition to his role on Selling New York, Conlon has appeared on numerous television shows as a real estate commentator and host, including CBS's Living Large, NBC's Extra! and Open House, ABC's Good Morning America, CNBC's Mega Homes Report, and Inside Edition.
 He has also been featured in articles in several publications, including The New York Times, New York Daily News, the New York Post, the Wall Street Journal, Forbes, The Hollywood Reporter, and a variety of real estate trade publications.

 On the heels of Donald Trump's announcement of his candidacy for the office of President of the United States, Conlon appeared with Postilio on Inside Edition to discuss the candidate's first mansion in Greenwich, Connecticut that was listed for $54 million, $50 million more than Trump paid for the estate when he bought it in 1982.
 Conlon has been designated a Certified Negotiations Expert by the Real Estate Board of New York, of which he is a member.
 He is a juror for the Architzer A+ Awards, the world's largest architectural awards program.
 Conlon was ranked among the top 1000 Real Estate Professionals in the United States by REAL Trends / The Wall Street Journal.